profoundinventions/php-houdini/adding-new-methods-and-properties.rst

        This uses the name of the method, property, or constant as the type.
    ``useCustomType(string $type)``
         This uses a custom type that you pass as a parameter.

+Go to the :doc:`next step <array-patterns>` to learn about adding methods or properties from specialized patterns of arrays.